 Successful anglers always take care of their gear.
 While it is not necessary to spend a large amount of money to purchase a quality rod and reel that will function as needed, it is necessary to perform routine maintenance.

-Rods should be inspected regularly for broken guides and signs of wear that could indicate that it is time for repair or replacement.
-Also, if you leave your rods leaning against a wall for an extended period of time, chances are you will end up with a rod that has a nice bow in it on your first trip to the lake after a long winter.
+Rods should be inspected regularly for broken guides and signs of wear that could indicate it is time for repair or replacement.
+Also, if you leave your rods leaning against a wall for an extended period, chances are you will end up with a rod with a nice bow in it on your first trip to the lake after a long winter.

-It is not unusual for professional anglers to replace the line on their reels weekly.
-Many sport anglers fail to realize the importance of quality line and will often fish the entire year without replacing the line.
+It is common for professional anglers to replace the line on their reels weekly.
+Unfortunately, many sport anglers fail to realize the importance of quality line and will often fish the entire year without replacing the line.

 A few helpful tips that will enable you to pick the best line for the conditions are: